-Also, did you notice the three temporary crosswalks constructed on Nicollet Avenue at the intersections of 71st, 72nd, and 73rd Streets!
+If you walk along Nicollet, you may have noticed the permanent pedestrian ramp improvements at 71st, 72nd, and 73rd Streets!
 These improvements are a result of a temporary crosswalk study conducted along Nicollet Avenue in 2017.
 The temp crosswalks crosswalks were designed to help make drivers and pedestrians aware of safe crossings and to educate our community on best safety practices while crossing a street.
 The crosswalks were part of a temporary demonstration project made possible by funds received from Blue Cross Blue Shield of Minnesota Center for Prevention.
 Here is what we learned from the project:

 - Cars did not yield as hoped and intended